grpc/proposal/A110-child-channel-plugins.md

 container attached to a parent channel/server that is strictly designated for use by its children.

-The user API must allow "nesting" of channel options.
-A user creating a Parent Channel/Server `P` can provide a set of options `O_child`.
+The user API must allow "nesting" of channel options (specifying child channel options within parent channel options).
+A user creating a Parent
+Channel/Server `P` can provide a set of options `O_child`.

 * `O_child` is opaque to `P`. `P` does not apply these options to itself.